watir/watirbook/installation/windows.md

 Download `selenium-server-standalone-2.39.0.jar` (or newer version) from [Google Code](http://code.google.com/p/selenium/downloads/list) and put it in `C:\Ruby200\bin`.
 Then make `SELENIUM_SERVER_JAR` environmental variable and set it to `C:\Ruby200\bin\selenium-server-standalone-2.39.0.jar`.
 (If you have a newer version of `selenium-server-standalone` file, replace `2.39.0` appropriately.)

-If you just want to try driving opera, typing this into Command Prompt will do the trick:
+If you just want to try driving Opera, typing this into Command Prompt will do the trick:

     >set SELENIUM_SERVER_JAR=C:\Ruby200\bin\
     selenium-server-standalone-2.39.0.jar